Vivioli87/memory-game/testing_readme.md

     - At the bottom of the home page I have included a section with online references on succulents: what they are, how to care for them and where to buy them.
     - In the about the game section on the home page, I have talked about why I chose succulents as the theme of my game which will show my passion and hopefully spark the user's interest in them also.
 5. As a site owner, I would like to provide a google map service so users can look up their local garden centre/succulent stockist.
-    - Not implemented for this deployment due to time and prioritising other aspects of the website, however is something that would be implemented for future deployments.
+    - Not implemented for this deployment due to time and prioritising other aspects of the website.
+This is something that would be implemented for future deployments.
-    - However I have made reference to where users can buy/find succulents and also provided some links to buy them online.
+    - However, I have made reference to where users can buy/find succulents and also provided some links to buy them online.

 [Back to table of contents](#table-of-contents)